-There are two versions of the electoral register - the full register and the edited register.
+There are two versions of the electoral register - the full register and the open register.

 The full register